chrisdesilva/care-portal/README.md

 3. `cd care-portal` to make sure you are in the right directory
 4. Add an `upstream` remote for keeping your local repo up-to-date:
   > `git remote add upstream git@github.com:chrisdesilva/care-portal.git`
 5. Run `npm install` to install project dependencies.
-This needs to be done from both the root directory and the client directory.
 6. Run `npm start` to start your dev environment
 7. Begin making magic